slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The change management tool MUST record timestamps for all contributions and review-related activities.
 User-provided timestamps MUST NOT be used.

-## Choose your own adventure
+## Choose your own adventure / Typical Source Controls and their Applications

 Now that you have a trustworthy way to communicate your security claims, what should you be looking for in those claims?
-Here are a few extremely common examples.
+Here are a few extremely common examples and important implementation details.

 ### Changes are pre-authorized by two different authorized actors